Harshitduggal1/ai-healthcare/README.md

 ## Contributions

-We welcome contributions!
+We welcome contributions🙌🏻!
 If you're interested in contributing to Nexaura.ai, please feel free to open an issue or submit a pull request.

 ---